 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All parents are directed to a link on the school's website to the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in RHSE education.
+All pupils and parents are made aware of where to access a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
 If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.

-d) Looked After Children and Previously Looked After children
+d) Looked after children and previously looked after children

 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher e) Children with sexually harmful behaviour (please also refer to I) child on child abuse)
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher e) Children with sexually harmful behaviour victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
+Staff who become concerned about a pupil's sexual behaviour, including any known online sexual behaviour, should speak to the DSL as soon as possible.